jailjones/katacoda-scenarios/session-02-Angus/volume-step2.md

 ## 2. Investigate the Webserver container

 Let's examine the webserver Container.
-Examine the NGINX logs using the `-c webserver` flag:
+Examine the NGINX logs using the `-c webserver` flag to specify the container:

 `kubectl logs pod-two-containers-no-volumes -c webserver`{{execute}}